achimoraites/Python-Image-Converter/README.md

 # Python Image Converter
+## This application is designed to run with Python 2.7

 ## This is a simple Image converter written in Python
 The app is using PIL ,rawpy and imageio .